-Canon 1D C versus Panasonic G5
+Canon 1D C vs Panasonic G5

-The Canon EOS-1D C and the Panasonic Lumix DMC-G5 are two digital cameras that were announced, respectively, in April 2012 and July 2012.
+The Canon EOS-1D C and the Panasonic Lumix DMC-G5 are two digital cameras that were revealed to the public, respectively, in April 2012 and July 2012.
 The 1DC is a DSLR, while the G5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DC) and a Four Thirds (G5) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is considerably smaller (62 percent) than the Canon 1D C. Moreover, the G5 is substantially lighter (74 percent) than the 1DC.
 It is worth mentioning in this context that the 1DC is splash and dust resistant, while the G5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DC) and the Micro Four Thirds Lens Catalog (G5).
 Mirrorless cameras, such as the G5, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.